 This miraculous gel will brighten up your ink but needs to be used with caution.
 Leave it on your ancient tattoo for about 5 to 15 minutes and let the natural alpha-hydroxy acids do their magic on the top dead layers of dead skin.
 Although this gel has immediate results, to continue to enjoy those benefits, you will need to incorporate the practice into your monthly routine.

 Tattoo Touch-Ups and Color Rejuvenations

+Touch-Ups.
+When a tattoo reaches a certain condition, no amount of exfoliating gel can bring it back to life.
+This is when an appointment with a talented artist could be the answer.
 Your fossil of a tattoo could be re-outlined again with a solid, crisp black line.
-This would enhance the clarity of the tattoo design by redefining the tattoo design elements.
-It would also give the tattoo artist the opportunity to add some further detail back into the faded tattoo again.
-In particular, areas of the design that are small and complex that have lost their detail because the the ink has spread.
-Tattoo designs that have faces or symbols in them, highly benefit from some touch up work.
+This would enhance its clarity and give the tattoo artist the opportunity to add some detail back, especially in those areas of the design that are small and complex that have lost their detail because the ink has spread.
+Portraits and designs that include faces can benefit highly from some touch-up work.